Guidance on the European Union regulation on explosives precursors, including licensing, labelling and reporting suspicious activity

 Full details of the fees structure is covered in regulation 6 of the Control of Explosives Precursors etc. Regulations (Northern Ireland) 2014.

-Payment can be made for licences by cheque or postal order.
-Cheques and Postal Orders should be made payable to ‘Northern Ireland Office’.
+Payment should be made for licences by BACS or cheque.
+Cheques should be made payable to ‘Northern Ireland Office’.
+Applicants paying by BACS should use the following details:

 Payment must be made with the licence application.
 Payments are non-refundable.
 In the event that a cheque is returned without funds being cleared, the licence application will be cancelled.